• Home

 About me

-I am a PhD student and National Science Foundation Graduate Research Fellow in the Marler Lab at the University of Wisconsin-Madison, where I study the endocrinology and functional neuroplasticity that impacts social behavior.
-My aim is to understand how hormones change our brains to shape the way we communicate and coordinate.
-My PhD work focuses on the role of oxytocin in shaping behavioral convergence between pair members of a monogamous rodent, the California mouse.
+Before joining Penn, I earned my PhD as a National Science Foundation Graduate Research Fellow in the Marler Lab at the University of Wisconsin-Madison.
+While in the Marler Lab I studied the endocrinology and functional neuroplasticity of social behavior.
+My PhD work focused on the role of oxytocin in shaping cooperative behaviors between pair members of a monogamous rodent, the California mouse.

-Before coming to Wisconsin, I received my undergraduate degree in biology and psychology from Swarthmore College.
-I previously worked as a behavioral neuroscience research assistant at Princeton University.
+I hold a bachelor’s degree in biology and psychology from Swarthmore College, and I previously worked as a behavioral neuroscience research assistant at Princeton University.
+I also spent time in New Zealand as a Fulbright scholar.

 Picture